openl2m/openl2m/docs/installation/index.rst

 **Installation**

-OpenL2M v2.0 is developed and tested in a Ubuntu 20.04 LTS environment.
+OpenL2M is developed and tested in a Ubuntu 22.04 LTS environment.
-(Previous versions were developed and tested in CentOS Linux v7 and v8 environments.)
 All instructions are related to that.
 However, this should work just fine on other distributions as long as the requirements are met.
+(*We no longer support CentOS Linux v7 and v8 environments, as we no longer developed and tested on them.*)

 .. toctree::
    :maxdepth: 1